soma111-me/campus-shield/README.md

 Click the "Share Location" button to generate a link to your current location that can be shared via WhatsApp or other platforms.
 Send a Panic Alert
-Click the "Panic Alert" button to call a selected contact immediately in case of emergency. this is my mct 351 project mehnnn
+Click the "Panic Alert" button to call a selected contact immediately in case of emergency. this is my mct 351 project mehnnn.